CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

 Generally, it is useful to be able to react to state changes in bundles.
 The core framework offers a `BundleListener` to do this, but it is limited in its functionality on its own.

-The main issue with the `BundleListener` is that it only gives the user information on the bundle state changes _after_ the listener is initialized, not the full history of bundle states.
-Therefore, the user will not find out about any bundles that have been in a certain state since before the `BundleListener` was started.
+The main issue with the `BundleListener` is that it only gives the user information on the bundle state changes _after_ the listener is registered, not the full history of bundle states.
+Therefore, the user will not find out about any bundles that have been in a certain state since before the `BundleListener` was registered.
 The BundleTracker, on the other hand, provides the full history of states for bundles (initial, transitory, and current).

-To discover this prior information without a `BundleTracker`, a user might loop through the bundles either before or after starting the `BundleListener`.
-Both methods have unexpected results in a multithreaded context, and solving the race conditions while avoiding deadlock is nontrivial.
+To discover this prior information without a `BundleTracker`, a user might loop over the previously installed bundles before starting the `BundleListener`.
+In a multithreaded context however, this creates synchronization problems that are non-trivial to solve.
+Since bundles can be installed or uninstalled at any time, it is possible for a bundle added by the user's loop to be uninstalled before the listener is registered.
+That state change gets missed using this workaround.

-Currently, Declarative Services gets around this issue by starting a `BundleListener` and then calling tracker methods on each bundle in a controlled way (in the `SCRActivator`).
-However, this is a fragile workaround that is easy to implement incorrectly, leading to race conditions or deadlock.
-As such, it seems appropriate to implement a `BundleTracker` based on the OSGi specification to handle this problem inside of the core framework.
+Currently, Declarative Services uses a workaround similar to the one described above.
+In the `SCRActivator`, DS registers a `BundleListener`with a callback to respond to changes in bundle states.
+Then, it loops through the active bundles in the `BundleContext` to manually trigger the same callback on them.
+This workaround will find bundles started before the listener is registered, but creates other problems.
+Namely, if a bundle is started in between these two operations, it could cause the callback to be triggered twice on that bundle.

 __Note__: The issues with the `BundleListener` necessitating a `BundleTracker` are mirrored by the `ServiceListener` and the `ServiceTracker`, which has been implemented in the CppMicroServices core framework.